 For instance, you can create a:

-- Survey form for getting customer feedback
+- Survey forms for getting customer feedback

 - RSVP form for streamlining event management